-How to change the email address associated with your Apple ID
+How to change your Apple ID and email address

 A few things to understand before you start

 Your Apple ID is an email address, like [name]@gmail.com or [name]@yahoo.com, but the password is not necessarily the same.
-Your email password is probably something different than your Apple ID password, unless you used the same password for both accounts, which you shouldn't have (but some people do).
-If you just can't remember your Apple ID password, but you do remember your email password, request a password reset from Apple and you'll be good to go.
+Your email password is probably something different than your Apple ID password, unless you used the same password for both accounts.
+(Spoiler: You shouldn't have, but some people do.)

-Because your Apple ID is an email address, you'll need access to that email address for the purposes of verifying the change.
-Make sure you know your password for the email address you want to change your Apple ID to before you make any changes.
+Because your Apple ID is also an email address, you'll need access to said email address for the purposes of verifying the change.
+Make sure you know your email account's password before you make any changes.

-Apple suggests that you sign your Apple ID out of all of your devices before changing your email address.
-This is so you won't be caught off guard, wondering why some part of your service doesn't work right.
+Apple suggests that you sign out of your Apple ID from all your devices before changing your email address: This is mostly so you won't be caught off guard when your old Apple ID no longer works.
 You will also have to manually sign out of iTunes and the App Store.

 How to change the email address associated with your Apple ID